 IKEA Group owned by Stichting INGKA Foundation is the largest furniture and home appliances manufacturer and retailer in the world.
-Founded seven decades ago in Småland, southern Sweden by Ingvar Kamprad, today IKEA Group has 340 stores in 28 markets around the world.
-Moreover, the global furniture retailer has 22 Pick-up and Order Points in 11 countries, 41 Shopping Centres in 15 countries and 38 Distribution sites in 18 countries.
-IKEA employs about 163,600 people globally and its portfolio comprises 9500 products (Group Yearly Summary, 2016).
+Founded seven decades ago in Småland, southern Sweden by Ingvar Kamprad, today IKEA Group has 422 IKEA stores in more than 50 markets.

 IKEA possesses a number of noteworthy strengths such as market leadership, ownership and efficient application of democratic design concept and solid financial position of the business.
 At the same time, the global furniture retailer has serious weaknesses as well.
 These include weak presence in Russia, difficulty to sustain the competitive advantage and the lack of flexibility of the business due to its large size.

-IKEA Group Report contains the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain Analysis and McKinsey 7S Model on IKEA.
-Moreover, the report contains analyses of IKEA’s business strategy, leadership and organizational structure and its marketing strategy.
-The report also discusses the issues of corporate social responsibility.
+IKEA GROUP Report contains the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on IKEA.
+Moreover, the report contains analyses of IKEA’s business strategy, leadership and organizational structure and ecosystem.
+The report also analysis marketing strategy, ecosystem and discusses the issues of corporate social responsibility.

 1. Executive Summary